hb020/PoE_Ethernet_GPIB_Adapter/README.md

-# PoE Ethernet GPIB Adapter
+# PoE Ethernet GPIB Adapter, with Prologix or VXI-11.2

-GOAL OF THIS FORK: add pyvisa compatibility, be it RAW or VXI-11.2

-STATUS OF THIS FORK: Should be ready for PR

 ## PoE-powered GPIB Adapter with Ethernet and USB-C Support